 - Marketing Strategies: Blog posting, social media marketing, webinars and virtual events.

-- Content Marketing Plan: Create email content and art, banner ads for our website and posts targeting LinkedIn group and other online communities.
+- Content Marketing Plan: Create email content and art, banner ads for our website and posts targeting LinkedIn groups and other online communities.

 - Target Audience: Mid-level financial executives.

-- Social Media Marketing: Will post to all social platforms.
+- Social Media Marketing: Post to all social platforms.

 - Search Engine Optimization: Keyword research.